raydelvecchio/word-cmd-k/README.md

 # Word CMD + K
 Cursor-style cmd+k for Word, as an Add-in.

-# Build Word add-ins using Office Add-ins Development Kit

-Word add-ins are integrations built by third parties into Word by using [Word JavaScript API](https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/word-add-ins-reference-overview) and [Office Platform capabilities](https://learn.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins).

-# [FROM MICROSOFT]: Export the Base Add-In Code

-To explore an Office add-in project, you can start with the key files listed below.

-- The `./manifest.xml` file in the root directory of the project defines the settings and capabilities of the add-in.  <br>You can check whether your manifest file is valid by selecting **Validate Manifest File** option from the Office Add-ins Development Kit.
-- The `./src/taskpane/taskpane.html` file contains the HTML markup for the task pane.
-- The `./src/taskpane/**/*.tsx` file contains the react code and Office JavaScript API code that facilitates interaction between the task pane and the Word application.

 # Notes
 * This was built using **Microsoft Office Add-ins Development Kit** on VSCode
 * You must `sudo npm install` before running anything here